Display Energy Certificates (DEC)

 A recommendation with a long payback could be to reduce or improve the window glazing as it will keep the building warmer.

-After all you’re paying for this service, why not take full advantage of it?
+After all, if you’re paying for this service, you should be taking full advantage of it.